matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/interacting.md

 The only other place where using zkSync SDK is required is during contract deployment.
 This can be easily done through our hardhat plugin.

 ### Quickstart on zkSync

+Before diving into the technical details, we highly recommend checking out our [Best Practices and Considerations](./best-practices.md) and [Differenes with Ethereum](../../reference/architecture/differences-with-ethereum.md) sections.
+This will help align your development with the distinctive attributes of zkSync Era and ensure your projects are secure and optimized.

 Check out our step-by-step [quickstart guide](../building-on-zksync/hello-world.md), where you will learn: